CourtHive/tods-competition-factory/src/drawEngine/documentation/avoidance.md

 To restrict the participantIds to be considered, add **_includeIds_** as an attribute containing an array of desired participantIds.

 Other desired avoidance attributes may exist on participant objects as extensions.
-Any such extensions will be added as attributes to the particpant object prior to processing.
+Any such extensions will be added as attributes to the participant object prior to processing.